Carl A. Kemme: Early life

 After high school, Kemme enrolled at Immaculate Conception Seminary in Springfield, Illinois.
 He later graduated from Cardinal Glennon College in St. Louis and Kenrick Seminary in St. Louis with a Bachelor of Arts degree and a Master of Divinity degree.

 Priesthood

-Kemme was ordained a priest for the Diocese of Springfield at the Cathedral of the Immaculate Conception by Bishop Daniel L. Ryan on May 10, 1986.
+Kemme was ordained a priest for the Diocese of Springfield in Illinois at the Cathedral of the Immaculate Conception by Bishop Daniel L. Ryan on May 10, 1986.
 After his ordination, Kemme served as parochial vicar in the following parishes in Illinois: